maixnor/wu-quartz/content/semester 3/Herzberg Theory.md

 - **NOT** love your work, just don't hate it

 # Motivators
-- increasing motivation, if and only if hygiene factors are fulfilled
+- increasing [[motivation]], if and only if hygiene factors are fulfilled
-- love your work
+- enables to love your work